 As with its analysis of Air Quality impacts, the Draft EIR notes that TIDE Academy is a nearby "sensitive receptor."
 As such, the Draft EIR appears to acknowledge that noise impacts on the District's TIDE Academy must be analyzed.
-(See, Draft EIR at 4.5-14.)
+(See, Draft EIR at 4.5-17.)
 The Draft EIR discusses how Project construction may pose potentially significant impacts on sensitive receptors due to the generation of excessive groundborne vibration or groundborne noise levels.
-(Draft EIR at 2-13.)
-The document concludes that vibration impacts to sensitive receptors within 200 feet of the Project (presumably including TIDE Academy) will be analyzed at a later date, and vibration impacts to nearby receptors "shall not exceed the vibration annoyance levels" for workshop, office, residential daytime, and residential nighttime property uses.
-(Id.)
+(Draft EIR at 2-12.)
+However, the Draft EIR's analysis of noise impacts generally contains insufficient quantifiable data and analysis that would allow the public and lead agency to understand whether noise and/or vibration generated from either construction or operation of the proposed Project, including in combination with all past, present, and reasonably foreseeable future projects, would cause significant impacts on the District's educational program at TIDE Academy.